Table of Contents[Hide][Show]

-- Optimize vitamin D
+5. Optimize Vitamin D

 Vitamin D is key to regulating autoimmunity, going a long way to shortening and avoiding illness.
-Spend some time in the sun every day, and have your doctor monitor your vitamin D levels.
+Spend some time in the sun every day and have your doctor monitor your vitamin D levels.

 Consistent exercise is directly linked to duration and frequency of colds and flus.
 Not only does exercise reduce stress, but it increases your circulation, moving antibodies throughout your bloodstream.
 Keep in mind, though, that overdoing it will actually impair your immunity.
 Consider 30 minutes of moderate exercise or shorter bursts of high-intensity exercise three times a week for natural immunity and a fit body.

 14 Tips for Getting Over the Flu Fast

 Prevention is always the best, but if the flu manages to catch up to you, there are many strategies you can implement to knock it out quickly and thoroughly.
 Choose a couple from the list below and stick to them religiously.
 Above all else, be sure to sip water throughout the day and allow yourself plenty of rest.

 Garlic is a powerhouse immunity vegetable!
 It’s a natural antibiotic and is anti-inflammatory.